-- Co-chaired the monthly PCEP Safety and Security Certification and Fire/Life Safety Committee meetings. - Project staff provided input and continued its participation in the BBII monthly "All Hands" contractor workforce safety meetings.
-Lessons learned from projectrelated incidents was the basis of discussions with project staff and desired safety mitigation measures were reinforced. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Provided inspection of ongoing contractor field activities and conducted site visits in preparation of new construction activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Reinforced the contractor equipment inspection program including the application of work equipment inspection stickers as a result of the increase of new contractor equipment being deployed for the project. - Continued to work with project staff in preparation of the beginning of the tunnel project contract work.
-Attended weekly project coordination meetings and reviewed and commented on contractor submittals. - Continued working on certifiable elements list for SCADA contract. - Participated in the FTA quarterly review meeting and provided project update of ongoing safety and security related activities. - Finalized the update of the PCEP Safety and Security Management Plan to reflect current project phase activities.
+- Developed a draft electrification OCS Safety Awareness presentation to support contractor staff and emergency responders' awareness of the OCS potential hazards and safety procedures. - Co-chaired the monthly PCEP Safety and Security Certification and Fire/Life Safety Committee meetings. - Developed a two-week look ahead of the type of construction activities along the Caltrain alignment to be issued to local emergency responder jurisdictions participating in the Fire/Life Safety Committee. - Project staff provided input and continued its participation in the BBII monthly "All Hands" contractor workforce safety meetings.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Provided inspection of ongoing contractor field activities and conducted site visits in preparation of new construction activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Reinforced the contractor equipment inspection program including the application of work equipment inspection stickers as a result of the increase of new contractor equipment being deployed for the project. - Provided safety oversight with the initiation of the tunnel project contract work.
+Attended weekly project coordination meetings and reviewed and commented on contractor submittals.

 - Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections. - Provide safety and security oversight of the Tunnel Project contract activities. - Participate in the System Integration Committee and Rail Activation Committee meetings.
+Conduct contractor equipment inspections. - Meet with the PCEP contractors, JPB safety, and Transit America Services, Inc. (TASI) to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents.